 The Doctor of Philosophy in Education, with a specialization in Mathematics and Science Education is a research degree program that consists of a minimum of 72 credits.
-The program consists of a minimum of 43 graded credits and a minimum of 20 credits of ED_MTHSC 800.
-The remaining credits may include graded (A-F grading rubric) and non-graded (S/F grading rubric) coursework relevant to the doctoral program.
-In collaboration with the advisor/committee chair and other committee members, each student designs his/her doctoral program of study.
+The program consists of a minimum of 43 graded credits (A-F grading) and a minimum of 20 credits of ED\MTHSC 800 (S/U grading).
+The remaining credits may include graded (A-F grading rubric) and non-graded (S/F grading rubric) coursework relevant to the doctoral program or additional 800 credits (S/U grading).
+In collaboration with the advisor/committee chair and other committee members, you will design your doctoral program of study.
 The committee must approve the plan, which is formalized by submitting the Program of Study to the department chair and Graduate School.